katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ```

 </details>
+&nbsp;

+- To extract and save images from PDF pages, use the following keywords:

 <details><summary> extractImagesFromPage keyword </summary>

 ### Description

-To extract all the embedded images from a specific PDF page.
+This keyword extracts all the embedded images from a specific PDF page.
 By default, the images are saved to your **Project Folder\Data Files\Temp**.
 ### Parameter

 <table width="854">